 If you really want to learn the inner workings of Pinterest, I highly recommend Pinteresting Strategies by Carly Campbell.
 To this day it’s the best investment I could have made for my business.

 P.S.
 It’s currently 20% off using coupon code BF2023!

 You cannot find a better, more in-depth course on Pinterest marketing.
 Also, it gets updated as the algorithm changes.
 So you never have to worry if it’s still accurate.

 Read my full review of the course and get a coupon code for it here: An Honest Review of Pinteresting Strategies

 I hope you have fun with your new business account.
 It’s important to remember that Pinterest marketing takes time.
 Don’t expect instant results.
-It can take weeks to months for pins to start bringing you consistent traffic.
+It can take months for pins to start bringing you consistent traffic.
 It IS worth it in the long run though.

 Step By Step Guide: Creating a Pinterest Business Account For Your Blog